Ismail I: War against the Ottomans

-Personal items of Shah Ismail I captured by Selim I during the Battle of Chaldiran.
+Personal items of Shah Ismail I captured by Selim I at Shah Ismaʾil’s palace in Tabriz in 1514 after the Battle of Chaldiran.
 Topkapi Museum, Istanbul.

 Selim I eventually defeated Ismail at the Battle of Chaldiran in 1514.
 Ismail's army was more mobile, and his soldiers were better prepared, but the Ottomans prevailed in large part due to their efficient modern army and possession of artillery, black powder and muskets.
 Ismail was wounded and almost captured in battle.
 Selim entered the Iranian capital of Tabriz in triumph on September 5 but did not linger.
 A mutiny among his troops, fearing a counterattack and entrapment by fresh Safavid forces called in from the interior, forced the triumphant Ottomans to withdraw prematurely.
 This allowed Ismail to recover.
 Among the booty from Tabriz was Ismail's favorite wife, for whose release the Sultan demanded huge concessions, which were refused.
 Despite his defeat at the Battle of Chaldiran, Ismail quickly recovered most of his kingdom, from east of Lake Van to the Persian Gulf.
 However, the Ottomans managed to annex for the first time Eastern Anatolia and parts of Mesopotamia, as well as briefly northwestern Iran.

 The Venetian ambassador Caterino Zeno describes the events as follows:

 The monarch [Selim], seeing the slaughter, began to retreat, and to turn about, and was about to fly, when Sinan, coming to the rescue at the time of need, caused the artillery to be brought up and fired on both the janissaries [sic] and the Persians.
 The Persian horses hearing the thunder of those infernal machines, scattered and divided themselves over the plain, not obeying their riders bit or spur anymore, from the terror they were in ...
 It is certainly said, that if it had not been for the artillery, which terrified in the manner related the Persian horses which had never before heard such a din, all his forces would have been routed and put to edge of the sword.